-1. Instances where IRS or court ruled that income was exempt from unrelated income taxation because it constituted royalties (IRC § 512(b)(2)) [no recent developments].

-- 2. For 2020, limitation regarding exemption of annual dues required to be paid by member to an agricultural or horticultural organization (IRC § 512(d)(1)) is \$171 (Rev. Proc.
-2019-44). - 3.
-For 2020, exception from unrelated business taxation involving low-cost articles is applicable with respect to articles with a cost of no more than \$11.20 (Rev. Proc.
-2019-44). - 4.
-Private foundation received favorable ruling as to application to it of rules concerning tax treatment of rent; rent cast as rent from real property (IRC § 512(b)(3)(A)(i)) and thus excludable from unrelated business income (IRC § 512(a)(1)), except to extent attributable to debt-financed property (IRC §§ 512(b)(4), 514); services provided to occupants ruled to be of type not defeating rental income exclusion (Reg. § 1.512(b)-1(c)(5)) (PLR 201849009). - 5.
-Game of standard flash, conducted at bingo sessions, is not itself a bingo game because winners are not determined in presence of all persons placing wagers in the game; game may not be bifurcated so that part of it may be classified as bingo (TAM 202002010). - 6.
-Real estate investment trust's share of parking revenues held to qualify as rents from real property; services to tenants held not disqualifying (PLR 202013006). - 7.
+- 1. Instances where IRS or court ruled that income was or was not exempt from unrelated income taxation because it constituted royalties (IRC § 512(b)(2)): - a.
+Online job placement service held to be unrelated business; income paid to public charity by vendor held not to constitute royalties (TAM 202039018). - 2.
+For 2021, limitation regarding exemption of annual dues required to be paid by member to an agricultural or horticultural organization (IRC § 512(d)(1)) is \$173 (Rev. Proc.
+2020-44). - 3.
+For 2021, exception from unrelated business taxation involving low-cost articles is applicable with respect to articles with a cost of no more than \$11.30 (Rev. Proc.
+2020-45). - 4.
+Game of standard flash, conducted at bingo sessions, is not itself a bingo game because winners are not determined in presence of all persons placing wagers in the game; game may not be bifurcated so that part of it may be classified as bingo (TAM 202002010). - 5.
+Real estate investment trust's share of parking revenues held to qualify as rents from real property; services to tenants held not disqualifying (PLR 202013006). - 6.
 Law that tax deduction is not allowed for amount that is allocable to tax-exempt income (IRC § 265(a)(1)) does not apply in connection with charitable deduction in unrelated business taxable income context (IRC § 512(b)(10)) because charitable contribution "is not allocable to tax-exempt income, but instead arises from a donor's charitable intent to voluntarily transfer money or property without receiving any benefit in return" (Chief Couns.
 Adv.
 Mem.
 202027003).